Killing of Breonna Taylor: Photographic and video evidence

 On May 14, 2020, photos were released to the public in The Courier-Journal by Sam Aguiar, an attorney representing Taylor's family.
 The photos show bullet damage in her apartment and the apartment next door.

-The Louisville police claimed that none of the officers were wearing body cameras, as all three were plainclothes narcotics officers.
+The Louisville police said that none of the officers was wearing a body camera, as all three were plainclothes narcotics officers.
 On September 4, several news sources, including The Courier-Journal, reported that photographs of police officers taken late that day showed that at least one wore a body camera.
-In the later photographs, one of the officers who fired his weapon, Myles Cosgrove, was wearing a mount for a body camera; another detective who was present wore a body camera, although it is not known whether it was active.
+In the later photographs, Myles Cosgrove, one of the officers who had fired his weapon, was visibly wearing a mount for a body camera; another detective who was present wore a body camera, although it is not known whether it was active.

 Legal proceedings

 Neighbor's lawsuit

-On May 20, 2020, the occupants of a neighboring apartment filed a lawsuit against Hankison, Cosgrove, and Mattingly.
+On May 20, 2020, the occupants of a neighboring apartment filed a lawsuit against Hankison, Cosgrove and Mattingly.
 The occupants were a pregnant woman, her child and a man.
 The lawsuit alleged that the officers fired blindly into their apartment and nearly hit the man's head, shattered a sliding glass door, and hit objects in three rooms and a hallway.

+The attorney for the neighbor filed a motion requesting a change of venue for the lawsuit, arguing that potential jurors in Louisville may have a bias that favors the police, stemming from the hung jury result of the Hankison trial and reporting by media.
+Notably, Hankison's attorney also sought to move the trial to another county, conversely asserting that media coverage would cause bias against the police.